MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-resource.md

 # Add cloud resources to your Teams app

-TeamsFx helps to provision the cloud resources for your application hosting.
-You can add cloud resources optionally,that it has to fit your development needs.
+TeamsFx helps to provision cloud resources for your application hosting.
+You can add cloud resources optionally, that fit your development needs.

 ## Add cloud resources using Teams Toolkit